mahsayedsalem/goschedule/README.md

 ## How It Works

-1. Jobs are queued into a priorityqueue based on their next planning running time.
+1. Jobs are queued into a priorityqueue based on their next planned running time.
 2. When a job is due it's sent to a worker.
 3. The worker executes the job.
 4. Even if a scheduler stops.
 The worker will wait until all the jobs he executed finish running before it terminate itself.